Rute (music): Orchestral usage

 In orchestral music, rute (or ruthe) first appeared in the music of Mozart, in his opera Die Entführung aus dem Serail, K. 384 (1782).
 The setting of the opera is Turkey, and rute were imported from Turkish Janissary music, the martial music of the Sultan's royal guard, very much in vogue at the time.
 (James Blades, "Percussion Instruments and their History" 1992) The rute were played by the bass drum player, with a mallet striking on downbeats and rute being struck on offbeats.
 A typical pattern in this style would generally go, in 4/4 time, boom-tap-tap-tap boom-tap-tap-tap, the taps representing strikes of the rute.
 Mozart's contemporaries and immediate successors used the rute in a similar fashion for military effect.
-Mahler's use of the rute in the third movement of the Symphony No. 2 broke completely with traditional military writing for the instrument, focusing more on its coloristic possibilities than on the rhythmic role.
+Gustav Mahler's use of the rute in the third movement of his Symphony No. 2 completely broke away from the traditional military writing of the implementation, instead focusing more on its coloristic possibilities than on the rhythmic role.
+It is also present in the fifth and final movement of his Symphony No. 7 where it coincides with an English horn solo.
 This application was continued by Edgard Varese in his coloristic use of percussion.
+Michael Giacchino uses rute in his 2009 score to Star Trek.